Catsuko/Morph/README.md

 	[SerializeField]
 	private SmoothMorph _morph;

-	// Run Start as a coroutine and wait for the forwads morph. public IEnumerator Start ()
+	// Run Start as a coroutine and wait for the forwards morph to complete. public IEnumerator Start ()
 	{
 		yield return _morph.Forwards(this);
 	}

-	//Interpolate given a specific time step.
-	public void Interpolate(float time)
+	//Interpolate given a specific time step, in this example we find a position between (0,0,0) and (0,10,0). public void Interpolate(float time)
 	{
 		transform.position = Vector3.Lerp(Vector3.zero, Vector3.up * 10f, time);